hackclub/hackclub/workshops/cloud9/README.md

 ## Congratulations!

-You now know how to
+You now know how to:

 - Create a new workspace in Cloud9
 - Work with HTML, CSS, and JavaScript together

-One last thing.
-Please click a rating below to rate this workshop.
-It'll only take 3 seconds.